Artik77z/vnc-ngrok/README.md

 ### 5. Take your authtoken:

-After signing up, go on https://dashboard.ngrok.com/get-started/your-authtoken and copy your authtoken, you will need it later.
+After signing up, go on https://dashboard.ngrok.com/get-started/your-authtoken and copy your authtoken, you will need it during the setup.

 ## Project status